Lee Oskar: Solo career

 The eclectic, multicultural nature of War's music is also evident in Oskar's solo projects.
-Three well regarded albums released between 1976 and 1981 (and recently rereleased on CD) brought critical and popular acclaim including being voted No. 1 Instrumental Artist of the Year for 1976 in Billboard, Cashbox and Record World.
+Three well regarded albums released between 1976 and 1981 brought critical and popular acclaim including being voted No. 1 Instrumental Artist of the Year for 1976 in Billboard, Cashbox and Record World.
 The albums, like Oskar's live performances, show the diverse influences of his musicality.
 A composer, his compositions have been featured on movie sound tracks and television commercials.
 He has been the recipient of many Gold and Platinum recordings and honored with special ASCAP Writing Awards.

 His music has more recently influenced the song "Timber", which was performed by rapper Pitbull and Kesha; which was inspired by Oskar's melodic harmonica playing within his song "San Francisco Bay".

 Lee Oskar harmonica

 In 1983, Oskar formed a company to manufacture high-quality harmonicas.
 His company, Lee Oskar Harmonica, sells harmonicas suited to many different styles of music, including the most common blues, folk, rock, R&B and country but Oskar's altered tunings also allows players to explore other genres such as Tango, Clave, Hip Hop, Reggae, Ska, Latin, Gypsy, Yiddish, Eastern European, Asian, and many other types of music.
 The harmonicas themselves are manufactured by Tombo of Japan.
 Oskar's harmonica company celebrated its 25th anniversary in 2008 at the NAMM Show. and has now surpassed his 35th anniversary.
 Lee Oskar harmonicas are praised because of replacement parts which allow changing reed plates when they become fatigued by normal use.
 This also allows mixing different tunings.

-Several modern musicians, such as Mike Tetrault, cited Oskar as an important influence.
+Several modern musicians, such as Ralph Tetrault, cited Oskar as an important influence.
 When Junior Wells died, he was buried with a tray of Lee Oskar harmonicas.